Whole Oat Cookies: The Light and Lactose-Free Recipe

 Almonds and pine nuts for a crunchy note

-Great for breakfast or as a healthy snack, they are best enjoyed the day after preparation.
-Try them and let yourself be inspired by their genuine goodness!
+Great for breakfast or a healthy snack, they are best enjoyed the day after preparing.
+Try them and let yourself be inspired by their wholesome goodness!